Greetings participants of the 2019 GGAS Fall Migrations:Shorebirds of California!

-A quick word about sharing and media content: I would prefer that the downloadable documents not be shared outside of the students of this course for a number of reasons.
-Media content: Most all of the photography is my own (Eddie) and when by others, is noted.
-There are one or two photographs that I’ve been provided with for personal or educational use from researchers but have lost the original photography credits for.
+A quick word about sharing and media content: I would prefer the documents not be shared outside of the students of this course.
+Media content: photography is my own (Eddie) except one or two images by others, is noted.
+There are a couple of photographs that I’ve been provided with for personal or educational use from researchers but have lost the original photography credits for.
 The Black Oystercatcher chick is the only one I can think of but there may be others that are too cool or too cute to not include.
-Have attempted to always note authors of specific research studies, other data is from personal observation or a compilation of information gathered during reading.
+Authors of specific research studies are noted, other data is from personal observation or a compilation of information gathered during reading.
 Life history and range graphs are from Cornell Lab.

-Thanks again for participating in the class, looking forward to continuing the research of our fascinating shorebirds with you!
+Thanks again for participating in the class, looking forward to continuing the search and research of our fascinating shorebirds with you!

 Class Description: Fall Migrations: Shorebirds of California

-Apologies but due to the large data size of the presentations they are split up into mini-sessions of both the Natural History and the family portrait segments.
-The first session requires 7 separate PDF uploads.
+Due to the large data size, presentations are split into mini-sessions of Natural History and family portrait segments.
+The first class requires 7 separate PDF files.
 The Natural History segments are named NH1-1, NH1-2, etc. The Family portraits are part 1, part 2, etc. Still need to add a few segments.